odinuv/web/_includes/common/backend-intro/receiving-values.md

-One of previous chapter taught you how to build [HTML form](../../html-forms/).
-The interesting part is how to access and process this data in PHP script.
+One of previous chapters taught you how to build [HTML form](../../html-forms/).
+The interesting part is how to access and process this data in a PHP script.
 The processing part is arbitrary and is covered in following chapters of this walkthrough.
 General knowledge of accessing to input data is crucial for development of web page.

 Remember, that [HTTP protocol](/articles/web/#http-protocol) can only transmit texts.
-Therefore everything you send or receive over it has to be converted into characters.
+Therefore everything you send or receive over it has to be converted into sequence of characters.

 ## Accessing data in plain PHP
 There are generally two most used HTTP methods - *GET* and *POST*.
 For now, it is not important to know which method